mrhrifat/javascript-all-to-know/README.md

 Why not?
 All major web browsers have a dedicated JavaScript engine to execute the code on users' devices.
 It can be used in Front-end, Back-end, Android, IOS, Desktop & AI also.
 So I decided to learn & practice **JavaScript That All Need To Know**.
 Learn more about [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

+## Motive
+It will be helpful for  any future Programmer, who want to learn JavaScript from `Basic` to `Advance` by practice & solving problem.
+Also for those who won't understand any hard example of any Code Statement.
+It will be a good experience to for Programmers.

 ## Agenda
 - [Core](https://github.com/mrhrifat/javascript-all-to-know/tree/master/01_Core)
     - [Basic](https://github.com/mrhrifat/javascript-all-to-know/tree/master/01_Core/01_Basic)